Living in Aberdeen

 Other useful websites include:

 ASPC is one of the biggest solicitors’ property centres in the country, carrying listings for rental accommodation in Aberdeen and across the North East, including many student lets.

-- Letting in Scotland (property letting and accommodation rental throughout Scotland)
+Property letting and accommodation rental throughout Scotland.

 Don't forget, you can also look for accommodation in local newspapers such as The Press & Journal and the Evening Express.
 Another popular way for people to find out more about accommodation opportunities is through word of mouth - a lot of student housing changes hands on an informal basis, so it's always worth asking friends and other students in your classes if anyone knows of a suitable property to lease.